bassmit/lineburst/README.md

 </p>

 ## Introduction
 Draw large amounts of debug lines, shapes and text to the Unity Game and Scene View, from BURST compiled jobs or MonoBehaviours.
+The default font misses lower case letters and many signs.
 The contents of this package are largely taken from the Unity Physics package.

 ## Installation
 To have a quick look at LineBurst clone or download the master branch which contains a full Unity 2020.3 LTS project.